hslua/hslua/README.md

 - A table of all entries in `directory` without the special entries (`.` and `..`).

+### mkdir

+`mkdir (dirname [, create_parent])`

+Create a new directory which is initially empty, or as near to empty as the operating system allows.
+The function throws an error if the directory cannot be created, e.g., if the parent directory does not exist or if a directory of the same name is already present.

+If the optional second parameter is provided and truthy, then all directories, including parent directories, are created as necessary.

+Parameters:

+`dirname`:
+:   name of the new directory

+`create_parent`:
+:   create parent directories if necessary

+### rmdir

+`rmdir (dirname [, recursive])`

+Remove an existing, empty directory.
+If `recursive` is given, then delete the directory and its contents recursively.

+Parameters:

+`dirname`:
+:   name of the directory to delete

+`recursive`:
+:   delete content recursively

 ### setenv {#system-setenv}

 `setenv (var, value)`